iv-org/documentation/docs/installation.md

 Detailed configuration available in the [configuration guide](./configuration.md).

+You must set a random generated value for the parameter `hmac_key:`!
+On Linux you can generate it using the command `pwgen 20 1`.

 Because of various issues Invidious **must** be restarted often, at least once a day, ideally every hour.

 If you use a reverse proxy, you **must** configure invidious to properly serve request through it: